 8 Hilarious Real Life Prank Stories for April Fool’s Day

-In need of inspiration this April Fool’s Day?
-From prank calls made by mischievous dads to satirical headlines gone viral, Canadians share their funniest real life prank stories.
+In need of inspiration this April Fool's Day?
+From prank calls made by mischievous dads to satirical headlines gone viral, Canadians share their funniest (and most embarrassing) prank stories.

 One year when I was in middle school, April Fool’s fell on a Friday.
 Ian, my 11-year-old brother, had the day off for parent-teacher conferences at his elementary school.
 (Sadly, I still had class.)
 While eating breakfast, my dad asked if I’d be up for messing with Ian.
 I answered yes—as would any older sister in her right mind.
 To execute our prank, we typed up a fake letter announcing that conferences had been cancelled due to “low attendance” and classes were back on.
 It was a flimsy excuse, but we banked on my brother being too groggy to notice.
 My dad woke him up, crumpled letter in hand, claiming he’d found it in my brother’s backpack.
 Ian was confused, but Dad moved quickly, pulling clothes out of my brother’s dresser and telling him to get ready.
 Bleary-eyed, Ian ambled down the stairs minutes later, and Dad ushered him to the car.